-Applicants do not have access to the professional reference questionnaires in their files as these are confidential and applicants are aware of this.
+Applicants do not have access to the submitted professional reference questionnaires in their files as these are confidential and applicants are aware of this.
 They also do not have access to the name of the actual file reviewer on the Admissions Committee who reviewed their file.
 Examination papers and results are not provided as OACETT uses a bank of reusable exam questions and does not want them in circulation.
 Furthermore the Professional Practice Exam (PPE) is a multiple choice exam and the results indicating the letter chosen and whether it is correct or not is not meaningful without reference back to the question.

 c) State how and when you give applicants estimates of the fees for making records available.

-Members will be referred to the Access to Records form that is now available on our website in the Become a Member section and in the Frequently Asked Questions (FAQs).
-Members must complete the form and pay the fees which are clearly stated on the form.

-d) List the fees for making records available.

-The fee for accessing a file is \$30.00 plus HST which includes up to 6 photocopy pages (if required, and if so, postage will be additional).
-In 2012 we changed our fees for additional photocopies to equal that charged by the Toronto Public Library.
-The current photocopy fee is 15 cents per copy.

-e) Describe the circumstances under which payment of the fees for making records available would be waived or would have been waived.

-Since OACETT accepts notarized copies and advises applicants against submitting their only original to us we are not expecting many requests for access to, or documents from, our files.
+SAME AS LAST YEAR Members will be referred to the Access to Records Form that is available on our website in the sub-menu Access to Records under Membership and in the Frequently Asked Questions (FAQs).
+Members must complete the form and pay the fees which are clearly stated on the form. d) List the fees for making records available.
+SAME AS LAST YEAR The fee for accessing a file is \$30.00 plus HST which includes up to 6 photocopy pages (if required).
+Postage is additional at \$ 5 plus HST.
+Cost for additional copies is capped at what is charged by the Toronto Public Library.
+The current charge is 15 cents per copy. e) Describe the circumstances under which payment of the fees for making records available would be waived or would have been waived.
+SAME AS LAST YEAR Since OACETT accepts notarized copies and advises applicants against submitting their only original to us we are not expecting many requests for access to, or documents from, our files.
 We will however consider requests for the fees to be waived upon written request to the Registrar for such reasons as financial hardship or extenuating circumstances such as illness.
 Proof must be supplied at the time of the request.
 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

-Access to Records form has been added to the Become a Member section and in the Frequently Asked Questions (FAQs).

-OACETT's document retention policy is stated in the Access to Records form and can be viewed and printed from OACETT's website in a link to the form from either the Become a Member section or the Frequently Asked Questions (FAQs).

-In 2012 we changed our fees for additional photocopies to equal that charged by the Toronto Public Library.
-The current photocopy fee is 15 cents per copy.
+There were no changes.